Bambi: Sometimes Animation Gets Just A Little Too Real

 |Nice to meet you, Flower!|

 Naturally, the plot point that sticks out is the part about "his mother is shot and killed by an unseen hunter."
-This is the most controversial point in all of animation, and perhaps all of film.
+This is the most controversial incident in all of animation, and perhaps all of film.
 The outrage at this twist was immediate and vociferous from all sides: sportsmen, critics, plunging box office receipts, and, most worrisome of all, Walt's daughter.
+She hated it.

 |Bambi delighted with a new friend|